DEWETRON/TRION-SDK/docs/06_XMLApiReference/XMLApiReference.rst

 that they would have no actual meaning in the modes where they are not listed.

-Here within the analogue channels this is not the case.
+Here within the analog channels this is not the case.
 An example would be counter-channels that have a mode called “Simple Event Counting” - that only takes one input signal - and therefore have only one source mentioned in this mode but also support a “gated event counting” - that